metadata toggle

 Special precautions to be taken by the person administering the product to the animals:

-To avoid possible sensitisation reactions, avoid contact with the skin.
-Gloves should be worn during application.
+• To avoid possible sensitisation reactions, avoid contact with the skin.
+Personal gloves should be worn when handling this

-In case of skin contact, wash exposed area with plenty of water and soap.
+• In case of skin contact, wash exposed area with plenty of water and soap.
+If

 Other precautions: